Tuning Forks, Bowing Deer, and the Art of Doing Nothing at Enchantment Resort

 "Now hold it near the rocks," she said.
 "Feel how the vibration changes."

-I felt completely ridiculous—the kind of tourist I usually roll my eyes at—but when I held that humming fork near the red stone, something did shift.
+I felt completely ridiculous, the kind of tourist I usually roll my eyes at.
+But when I held that humming fork near the red stone, something did shift.
 Maybe it was acoustics.
 Maybe it was the thin desert air affecting my brain.
 Maybe it was just suggestion.
 But the vibration seemed to expand, to have a conversation with the rock.

 "The rocks are singing back," she said, eyes closed in what appeared to be genuine bliss.
 "They're always singing.
 We just forget to listen."